 However – the Red Sonja who met Claw the Unconquered could have been from an alternate version of Hyborea, existing on a Earth parallel to Earth-616.

 Even meta-fictionally, it’s hard to tell.
 This Hyborea was depicted by another publisher, which is usually a clue of a parallel world.

 But on the other hand the goal was to channel the classic stories published by Marvel back in the days where mighty-thewed (and occasionally also mighty-bosomed) barbarians were an important part of their répertoire.
 For instance, Sonja was wearing the, hmm, scalemail bikini that is a signature visual of that Marvel era.

 Back to DC

-Putting aside one joke appearance at The Oblivion (the otherdimensional bar frequented by magical types from all eras and dimension of the DC Universe), there was the encounter with Wonder Woman chronicled in this entry.
+Putting aside one joke appearance at The Oblivion (the otherdimensional bar frequented by magical types from all eras and dimension of the DC Universe), there was an important encounter between Wonder Woman, Claw, Stalker and Beowulf.
 But not just that !

-In 1994 Dr. Mist says that he hadn’t seen the demon hand in 800 years, so Claw’s lineage has presumably been on New Earth since at least the Middle Ages.
+In 1994 Dr. Mist says that he hadn’t seen the demon hand in 800 years, so Claw’s lineage has presumably been on the DC Universe’s Earth since at least the Middle Ages.

 More DC Universe stuff

 Since the clash of law and chaos play a greater role in the DCU than in the MU (the Lords of Chaos and Order, Doctor Fate, Hawk and Dove, etc.), the DCU might be a wee bit more included in the main system.

-- Beowulf may have existed during roughly the historical time of the poem at a point where the Shadow-God Satan was making a push to anchor his void to Earth, etc..
+- Beowulf may have existed during roughly the historical time of the poem.
+At a point where the Shadow-God Satan was making a push to anchor his void to Earth.